isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-does-wd-40-remove-paint.markdown

 See Also:
 [Does Goo Gone Remove Paint?](https://pestpolicy.com/does-goo-gone-remove-paint/)
 ## Step to Follow when using WD 40 in Paint Removal
 For effective paint removal when using WD 40, you will need to follow the laid procedure chronologically.
-Besides, you need to have the following items: WD 40 solve, soap detergent, sponge, scraper, a piece of clean cloth, clean water, Â a basic and paintbrush.
+Besides, you need to have the following items: WD 40 solve, soap detergent, sponge, scraper, a piece of clean cloth, clean water,  a basic and paintbrush.
 1. Clean the surface you intend to remove paint - use paintbrush
 2. Administer drop test to ascertain the quality and efficiency of WD 40 on the surface
 3. Spray the painted surface sufficiently and leave it for 3 to 6 minutes to quench  forms a thick viscous fluid